 - If not cleaned properly, bacteria may build up on it

-These retainers are made with a metal wire and is attached to your teeth with adhesive.
-They are sometimes known as bonded or fixed retainers.
-In general, these wires are made with a braided texture and aren’t easily removed.
-Orthodontists will sometimes elect to prescribe permanent retainers to individuals who have a tough time being compliant with the use of removable retainers.
-They are more commonly used on the lower teeth as it is easier to safely attach them to the lower shelf of teeth rather than the upper.
+These retainers are made with a metal wire and is fixed to your teeth with dental adhesive.
+They are sometimes known as bonded or fixed retainers3.
+Dentists may recommend them for patients who have trouble consistently wearing removable retainers.
+They are more commonly used on the lower teeth as it is easier to safely attach them to the lower shelf of teeth rather than the upper teeth.

-- Can’t be seen as they are bonded behind your teeth
+- Will not be seen as they are bonded behind your teeth

-- Complicance with instructions no longer an issue
+- Compliance with instructions is no longer an issue

-- Harder to maintain oral hygiene as it can’t be removed
+- Harder to maintain oral hygiene as it can trap bacteria and plaque

 - Metal wire can sometimes irritate the inside of the mouth or tongue